ShaunSHamilton/Long-Period-Fibre-Gratings/logbook.md

 ### Supervisor Questions

-- Is there a difference between a Sapphire fibre, and a Sapphire Derived Fibre?
+Is there a difference between a Sapphire fibre, and a Sapphire Derived Fibre?

-  - Send email with paper mentioning SDF to JS.
+- Send email with paper mentioning SDF to JS ✔️
-  -
-- Should the report contain a conclusion?
+  Should the report contain a conclusion?
 - Always nice to have a conclusion, but need something closer to a finished state.
-- The values I used for Sellmeier Coefficients are different to previous paper's.
+  The values I used for Sellmeier Coefficients are different to previous paper's.
 Should I change this?
 - This is fine.
-- Bullet-points kill technical presentations... should I still include some for facts given to cite?
+Mention why there are differneces Bullet-points kill technical presentations... should I still include some for facts given to cite?
-  - What are they not going to know?
-  - Predict the behaviour in Sapphire.
-Respond at the correct wavelength.
 - Should all references to facts spoken be cited?
-  - Can use bullet-points
+  - Can use bullet-points, and reference
-- Can other work's images be used for presentation?
+    Can other work's images be used for presentation?
 Or, should all images be, ideally, _homemade_?
-  - Other work's images can be used.
+- Other work's images can be used

-- What to mention for presentation:
+What to mention for presentation:

 - Dispersion
 - Coupling requires phase matching
   - $n_{\text{eff}}$ for group velocity to be the same
 - Equations for dispersion
 - Coremode equation
 - Cladding mode equation

+- What are they not going to know?
+- Predict the behaviour in Sapphire.
+Respond at the correct wavelength.

 - Potentially put up previous work's graph